Pascal Ravach, Présence Audio, Lys, Oxford Acoustics... and Mutine

 1986, Switzerland, Lys SA

-I sell "Presence Audio" to a friend, Philippe, with the intention to spend 5 years alone at sea; this store still exists in 2023, he first moved it from Lausanne to Nyon, then to Geneva.
+I sold "Presence Audio" to my friend Philippe, intending to spend 5 years alone at sea.
+The store is still open in 2023.
+He first moved it from Lausanne to Nyon, then to Geneva.

-I start looking at ads for sailboats... and first come across Askoy, Jacques Brel's boat, which I loved so much!
+I started looking at ads for sailboats... and at first came across Askoy, Jacques Brel's boat, which I loved so much!

-Becoming a distributor is not my goal, but something unexpected happens: during a trade show, Jean-Marie Reynaud, observing that I represent 70% of JMR's sales in Switzerland, asks me to become his distributor!
+Becoming a distributor was not my goal, but something unexpected happened: during a trade show, Jean-Marie Reynaud, observing that I represented 70% of JMR's sales in Switzerland, asked me to become his distributor!

-After a very big hesitation, I accept, saying to myself "well, for a year at most, then I'm leaving...".
+After a very long hesitation, I accepted, saying to myself, "Well, for a year at most, then I'm leaving.”

-I launch Lys SA, distributor for Switzerland for JMR at the beginning, then later also for other brands, including BH (Bruno Henry), Ram, Vector, YBA.
+I didn't leave after all.
+That was the end of my offshore sailing dream, and the continuation of my long adventure in audio.
+I launched Lys SA, as distributor in Switzerland for JMR initially, then later also for other brands, including BH (Bruno Henry), Ram, Vector, YBA.

-I had made friends from Quebec during my university years in Brussels, and I had promised them to visit Quebec one day... hence the idea of choosing the "fleur-de-lys" as the logo for my company :)
+I had made friends from Quebec during my university years in Brussels, promising them I would visit Quebec one day... hence the idea of choosing the "fleur de lys" as the logo for my company :).

 RR-29 CD